-sculpture park & outdoor workshop space
+sculpture park & workshop space

 Maker park is an outdoor sculpture park and community work space that provides opportunities for artists to make and exhibit temporary public art projects.

 We also host community events and teach outdoor workshops.
 Our blacksmithing workshops are very popular and fun.
 We even have resident bees thanks to local beekeeper, Lenny Librizi.
 Lenny also teaches beekeeping workshops.